 The network also seeks to work collaboratively with other University of the Arctic thematic networks, such as Arctic Safety and Security, and Arctic Coastal Communities and Sustainability, who deal with related topics.
 The network is also closely aligned to external networks such as the International Polar Tourism Research Network (IPTRN).

 Since 2015 we have continuously run a field school and two online courses across seven partner institutions.
 This program was initially funded by SIU and hosted by UiT.
 The three courses are hosted by one institution with instructor and examiner teams made up of faculty from each of the seven partners.
 The field course, Northern Tourism in Practice, is now hosted by the University of Lapland.
 The two online courses, Sustainable Development in Northern Environments and Northern Tourist, Northern Hosts, are hosted by the University of Oulu and University of Iceland, respectively.
-More than 100 students have completed at least one course in this grouping and so far 10 students have received a certificate of completion from UArctic for passing all three course as a “value added” addition to their Master’s degree at their home institution.
+140 students have completed at least one course in this grouping and so far 20 students have completed the entire certificate of completion from UArctic for passing all three course as a “value added” addition to their Master’s degree at their home institution.